milofultz/tinybrainfans/wiki/Programming/pseudocode.md

 ### Repeat Until

 This is akin to while, except the condition, which is placed at the bottom, is tested *after* going through the instructions a single time.
-If you are doing any {{paper computing}} or {{assembly}}, this is what you will most likely use in place of a while loop.
+If you are doing any {{paper computing}} or {{assembly}}, this is conceptually more akin to what you will use in place of a while or a for loop.

 ```pseudocode
 REPEAT